 About this Artist

-A champion of living composers, Meyers has dramatically expanded the violin repertoire by commissioning and premiering works by composers including Julia Adolphe, Mason Bates, Jakub Ciupiński, John Corigliano, Michael Daugherty, Jennifer Higdon, Samuel Jones, Arturo Marquez, Wynton Marsalis, Akira Miyoshi, Arvo Pärt, Gene Pritsker, Einojuhani Rautavaara, Somei Satoh, Adam Schoenberg, and Joseph Schwantner.
+A champion of living composers, Meyers regularly collaborates and has dramatically expanded the violin repertoire by commissioning and premiering works by composers including Mason Bates, Jakub Ciupiński, John Corigliano, Michael Daugherty, Jennifer Higdon, Samuel Jones, Morten Lauridsen, Arturo Márquez, Wynton Marsalis, Akira Miyoshi, Arvo Pärt, Gene Pritsker, Einojuhani Rautavaara, Somei Satoh, Adam Schoenberg, and Joseph Schwantner.

-Anne has been featured in profiles or performances on CBS Sunday Morning, CBS’“The Good Wife,” NPR’s Morning Edition with Linda Wertheimer, and All Things Considered with Robert Siegel and recently curated “Living American” on Sirius XM Radio’s Symphony Hall.
-She was on the popular Nick Jr. show, Take Me To Your Mother, with Andrea Rosen.
-Best-selling novelist, J. Courtney Sullivan, consulted with Anne for The Engagements and the author based one of the main characters loosely on Anne’s career.
-She also collaborated with children’s book author and illustrator, Kristine Papillon, on Crumpet the Trumpet, where the character Violetta the violinist.
+Meyers has been featured in profiles or performances on CBS Sunday Morning, CBS’s “The Good Wife,” NPR’s Morning Edition with Linda Wertheimer, and All Things Considered with Robert Siegel, and she curated “Living American” on Sirius XM Radio’s Symphony Hall.
+She has been featured in commercials and advertising campaigns including J. Jill, Northwest Airlines, DDI Japan, and TDK.
+Best-selling novelist, J. Courtney Sullivan, consulted with Anne for The Engagements, in which one of the novel’s main characters is loosely based on Anne’s career.
+She collaborated with children’s book author and illustrator, Kristine Papillon, on Crumpet the Trumpet, and appeared as the character Violetta the violinist.
 Recently, Anne appears in a documentary about legendary radio personality, Jim Svejda.